NoelSabia/NoelSabia/README.md

 🚀 Besides my studies at 42, I've been self-teaching to become a Full Stack Developer.
 I'm exploring front-end technologies like HTML, CSS, and TS, and delving into back-end frameworks like Node.js and Next.js.
 Always up for new challenges and growth opportunities!

-🎮 When I'm not coding, I'm out in nature with my dog, gaming, or hanging out with friends.
+🎮 When I'm not coding, I'm either out in nature with my dog, gaming, or hanging out with friends.

 <h2>💻 My Tech Stack</h2>
 <p align="center">